Take a few simple steps to evaluate your risks and compare policies online before purchasing small business insurance.

 - Food spoilage

-2. Research policies
+2. Research business insurance coverage

 Business owner’s policy.
 A small, low-risk business can often combine general liability insurance with commercial property insurance in a business owner’s policy.
 A BOP costs less than purchasing each policy separately.

-3. Apply for free quotes
+3. Apply for free small business insurance quotes

 - Location of your business